-- 39 The Department remains responsible for the child's welfare when an order for contact under section 33 is in force. - Subject to the terms of the order the Department must continue to plan and care for the child in accordance with its general duty under the Act. - In handling decisions about contact within the terms of the order, the Department should continue to apply the principles set out in this guidance.
+- The Department remains responsible for the child's welfare when an order for contact under section 33 is in force. - 39 Subject to the terms of the order the Department must continue to plan and care for the child in accordance with its general duty under section 22(3)(a) of the Act. - In handling decisions about contact within the terms of the order, the Department should continue to apply the principles set out in this guidance.